Craig Bierko

-Craig Philip Bierko (born August 18, 1964) is an American actor and singer.
+Craig Philip Bierko (born August 18, 1964) is an American actor.

 Early life

-Bierko was born in Rye Brook, New York where his mother Pat ran The Harrison Players, a local community theatre.
+Bierko was born in Rye Brook, New York, where, for a brief time, his mother Pat was president of The Harrison Players, a local community theatre.

 After graduating Blind Brook High School, Bierko spent his freshman year studying journalism at Boston University’s School of Public Communications.
 But he spent most of his time across the Charles River doing plays at Harvard.
-The following year Bierko transferred to Northwestern University to study acting alongside David Schwimmer, Stephen Colbert, George Newbern and Harry Lennox.
+The following year Bierko transferred to Northwestern University to study acting alongside David Schwimmer, Stephen Colbert, George Newbern and Harry Lennix.
 He graduated in 1986 with a BS in theater arts from the School of Speech.

 Career

 Television and film

 Bierko’s film roles include Timothy in the 1996 action film The Long Kiss Goodnight which he credits for being cast in far more interesting, darkly humorous roles such as Max Baer in Ron Howard’s Cinderella Man opposite Russell Crowe, Tom Ryan in Scary Movie 4 (spoofing Tom Cruise throughout the film), Fear and Loathing in Las Vegas, and The Thirteenth Floor.
-In 2000 Bierko made his Broadway debut as Professor Harold Hill in Susan Stroman’s critically acclaimed revival of Meredith Willson’s The Music Man.
-Bierko was the original choice for the character of Chandler Bing on the sitcom Friends but turned it down.
-He played “the jazz guy” Ray King, a love interest for Carrie Bradshaw (Sarah Jessica Parker) in the fourth season of Sex and the City, attorney Jeffrey Coho on season three of the ABC television series Boston Legal, and one of four newly divorced friends on Fox’s short-lived Unhitched.
+Bierko was the original choice for the character of Chandler Bing on the sitcom Friends but turned it down, contrary to the advice of his friends Matthew Perry and Hank Azaria.
+He played "the jazz guy" Ray King, a love interest for Carrie Bradshaw (Sarah Jessica Parker) in the fourth season of Sex and the City, attorney Jeffrey Coho on season three of the ABC television series Boston Legal, and one of four newly divorced friends on Fox’s short-lived Unhitched.
 Bierko was cast as Dave Lister in the pilot for the American TV version of the British show Red Dwarf.
-He has appeared twice on TV's Law & Order: Special Victims Unit - first as Andy Eckerson, a United States Deputy Marshal who is working with the SVU (and ex-flame Det.
-Olivia Benson) to recapture an escaped convict. and several years later, a serial rapist.
+He has appeared twice on TV's Law & Order: Special Victims Unit – first as Andy Eckerson, a United States Deputy Marshal who is working with the SVU (and ex-flame Det.
+Olivia Benson) to recapture an escaped convict, and several years later, a serial rapist.

 Bierko appeared for four seasons in the Peabody Award-winning series UnREAL as Chet Wilton, the eccentric, drug addicted, womanizing creator of a reality dating show.
-Recently, he appeared on The Blacklist as The Chairman, the coldly sociopathic head of an underground stock market for criminals and will be seen on season two of the hit Netflix show Sex/Life as a superstar literary agent.
+Recently, he appeared on The Blacklist as The Chairman, the coldly sociopathic head of an underground stock market for criminals, and was seen on season two of the hit Netflix show Sex/Life as a superstar literary agent.